NinjaSchoolProfessor/Lazy-porftolio/README.md

+# 📘 Beginner's Guide to Investing
+>
+> [!NOTE]
+> **Disclaimer** The following outlines investments and the tools I use for my own research and education.
+I’m sharing this for educational purposes only.
+It’s not financial, investment, legal, or tax advice, nor a recommendation to buy or sell anything.
+Always double-check any information yourself, as it might not be accurate.
+Past results don’t guarantee future ones, and investing involves risks.
+For advice tailored to your situation, consult a licensed financial or tax professional.

+---

 # Overview
 This is a “lazy trend” portfolio that aims to capture the next leg of the AI cycle while staying diversified enough to hold through volatility.